Reykjanes Peninsula

 • Blue Lagoon

-Among others, Reykjanes boasts of tourist attractions such as the geothermal areas like Seltun, Blue lagoon, Lake Kleifarvatn and of course Gunnuhver geyser.
-Seltun is fantastic for those interested in the geological side of Iceland but be mindful of your step and follow the paths.
+Among others, Reykjanes boasts of tourist attractions such as the geothermal areas like Seltún, Lake Kleifarvatn and, of course, Gunnuhver geothermal field.
+Seltún is fantastic for those interested in the geological side of Iceland, but please be mindful of your step and follow the paths.
 Lake Kleifarvatn has bubbling pools at its bottoms.
-Furthermore, making it a beloved diving spot for those with dry suit certificates.
-Moreover, close to Gunnuhver you can find the bridge between the two continents and take a memorable walk over.
-Truly putting it into context just how moving and interconnected the island is to the rest of the world!
-Yet another honorable mention is Brimketill lava pool.
-However, only the bravest (and warmest) of souls dare to take a dip in!
+Furthermore, it is a beloved diving spot for those with dry suit certificates.
+(Guided diving excursions are available.)
+Moreover, close to Gunnuhver you can find the Bridge between Two Continents.
+You can take a memorable walk on the bridge, which truly puts into context just how interconnected the island is to the rest of the world!
+Yet another honorable mention is Brímketill lava pool.
+However, only the bravest of souls dare to take a dip here!

 Visit here and get a feel for how the Earth was created!

-For more indoor activities, you can visit the Viking World museum in Keflavik or the Museum of Rock and Roll.
+For indoor activities, you can visit the historical Viking World museum or the Museum of Rock and Roll, both in Keflavík.
 Both are excellent options for a wide age range and fantastic for families!

-Recently, the charming fishing town of Grindavik has really been booming.
-Making it the number one spot to open up restaurants on the peninsula.
-Hja Hollu, Salthusid, Papas pizzas, Northern Lights hotel restaurant and many others are well worth the visit.
+The charming fishing town of Grindavík is a great spot to enjoy restaurants on the peninsula.
 And, if you do, the fish is always a good choice.
-More often than not fresh from the harbor from that very morning!
+More often than not, it was caught fresh from the harbour from that very morning!

 Grindavik